Our Team

 she/her

-Khorianna, also known as Yanni, is the Outreach Specialist for the Housing Opportunities for Persons with AIDS (HOPWA) program at NEOCH.
+Khorianna is the HOPWA Manager and Outreach Specialist for the Housing Opportunities for Persons with AIDS (HOPWA) program at NEOCH.
 She works closely with individuals with HIV/AIDS, experiencing homelessness and collaborates with the Nueva Luz Urban Resource Center and the Aids Taskforce of Greater Cleveland.
-Yanni ensures clients’ housing needs are always met and as an openly Black Trans woman with lived experience in homelessness, she brings an insightful perspective and knowledge to her clients and the systems she works in.
+Khorianna ensures clients’ housing needs are always met and as a proud Black woman with lived experience in homelessness, she brings an insightful perspective and knowledge to her clients and the systems she works in.

 Khorianna is also a Public Opinion Leader (POL) for the LGBT Center of Greater Cleveland and an advocate for the Transgender community.
 With her extensive knowledge of HIV/AIDS, Monkeypox, and prevention, she goes out into the community to spread awareness, educate, and provide safe sex materials and community resources.

-Yanni was able to take in two young individuals from the LGBTQIA + community who needed support and motherly love, becoming a “trans Parent” in her own right.
+Khorianna was able to take in two young individuals from the LGBTQIA + community who needed support and motherly love.
 At home, she enjoys spending time with her guinea pig, “Luna”, as well as making art, playing video games, and watching anime with her family.

 Jean Kosmac